-- c.
+- administering controlled substances shall be maintained by the Director of LCDPS.
+Whenever the loss, theft, or diversion of a controlled substance is noticed, the Director of LCDPS shall immediately report such loss to the agency Medical Director. - c.
 The agency Medical Director shall accept responsibility and direct the administration of controlled substances in accordance with medical control protocols.
 The Medical Director shall be accountable for the proper use and administration of controlled substances by LCDPS crew members.
 Additionally, the agency Medical Director shall oversee a continuing quality assurance/quality improvement program. - d.
 Authority/Reporting: All LCDPS Paramedics who are in control of any controlled medications shall have the responsibility of immediately reporting any loss, theft, or diversion of controlled substances to the on-duty Supervisor.
-Additionally, all authorized Paramedics shall: - i.
-Complete all required documentation related to the administration of controlled substances pursuant to this policy - ii.
+Additionally, all authorized Paramedics shall: - Complete all required documentation related to the administration of controlled substances pursuant to this policy - ii.
 Be responsible for the proper safeguarding and handling of controlled substances, needles, and syringes - iii.
 Maintain limited access to controlled substances pursuant to this policy - iv.
 Administer controlled substances pursuant to the direction of a physician or in accordance with the medical control protocols - v.
 Be the only provider authorized to have access and administer controlled substances - vi.
 Receive a copy of this policy and the LCDPS Medical Control Protocols and shall sign for the receipt of such documents - vii.
-Be familiar and in compliance with this policy and allLCDPS protocols - 2.
-Controlled Substance Requisition - a.
-The following controlled substances shall be maintained in substock inventory (on ALS transport units) in accordance with LCDPS protocols and policy; - i.
-See Appendices A (Transport Unit Controlled Substance log) - b.
-The following controlled substances shall be maintained in substock inventory (on supervisory vehicles) in accordance with LCDPS protocols and policy;
+Be familiar and in compliance with this policy and all LCDPS protocols

-i.
-See Appendices B (Supervisor Controlled Substance log)
+2. Controlled Substance Requisition

-c.
+- The following controlled substances shall be maintained in substock inventory (on ALS transport units) in accordance with LCDPS protocols and policy; - i.
+See Appendices A (Transport Unit Controlled Substance log) - The following controlled substances shall be maintained in substock inventory (on supervisory vehicles) in accordance with LCDPS protocols and policy; - i.
+See Appendices B (Supervisor Controlled Substance log) - c.
 The following controlled substances shall be maintained in the primary inventory at the Public Safety Complex (PSC) in accordance with LCDPS protocols and policy;